oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

   ![Components are now uploaded](images/components-uploaded.png " ")

-## Task 4: Add the custom parameters to the Configuration in the settings page
+## Task 4: Add the custom parameters to the Configuration Settings page

-1. Navigate to the configuration settings within the Skill.
+1. Navigate to the *configuration* settings within the Skill.

   ![Configuration settings](images/configuration-settings.png " ")

-2. Scroll down to add the custom parameters, add a variable and its value.
+2. Scroll down to add the *custom parameters*, add a parameters and its value.

   ![Create custom parameter](images/create-custom-parameter.png " ")